greddy992/SuddenInsight/README.md

-# SuddenInsight
-Code to reproduce the results in Reddy, PNAS, 2022.
+# Code to reproduce the results in Reddy, PNAS, 2022.